chloeeekim/TIL/ISTQB/CTFL-AT/1_Agile Software Development.md

 Includes customer representatives and other business stakeholders
 Should be relatively small: 3-9 people
 Sharing same workspace is ideal: for strong communication and interaction
+Supported through daily stand-up meetings: involving all members, communicated work progress and impediments
+Promotes effective and efficient team dynamics

+Main benefits of Agile development include:
+- Enhancing communication and collaboration within the team
+- Enabling the various skill sets within the team to be leveraged to the benefit of the project
+- Making quality everyone's responsibility

+**Whole team is responsible for quality** in Agile projects
+testers, developers and business repressentatives work together in every step of development process
+Testers work closely with others to ensure desired quality levels:
+- Supporting and collaborating with business representatives to create suitable acceptance tests
+- Working with developers to agree on testing strategy
+- Deciding on test automation approaches
+Testers can transfer and extend testing knowledge to others and influence development process

+Whole team is involved in any consultations or meetings about product features
+**Power of Three**: concept of involving testers, developers and business representatives in all feature discussions